Funny or Die: Kristen Bell & Christina Hendricks For Women's Wage Equality

-Mary Poppins Quits with Kristen Bell was featured on Funny Or Die on July 23, 2014.
+"Mary Poppins Quits" with Kristen Bell was featured on Funny Or Die on July 23, 2014.
 In the video Mary Poppins played by Kristen Bell sings about increasing minimum wage in order to meet living wage standards.

-Modern Office with Christina Hendricks was published on August 6, 2014.
+"Modern Office" with Christina Hendricks was published on August 6, 2014.
 Christina Hendricks who plays fictional character Joan Harris on AMC's Mad Men gets a new job in a modern office.
 Hendricks transports her character from the 1960s into a modern office environment.
 The video insinuates that modern office environments maintain antiquated policies regarding women's roles in the workplace.

 Prop 8 The Musical

+In response to 2008 California Proposition 8 ("Prop 8") Funny or Die produced a short musical written by Marc Shaiman and starring Jack Black (as Jesus), John C. Reilly and Neil Patrick Harris satirising Prop 8.

+"Free Shez"

-"Funny or Die launched a campaign for the legal defense of Shezanne Cassim, a Minnesota resident who was jailed in Abu Dhabi for allegedly endangering national security by posting a parody video to YouTube.
+Funny or Die launched a campaign for the legal defense of Shezanne Cassim, a Minnesota resident who was jailed in Abu Dhabi for allegedly endangering national security by posting a parody video to YouTube.
 Comedians Patton Oswalt and Tony Hale were subsequently made part of Funny Or Die's effort to raise funds and awareness to "Free Shez."
 Originally sentenced to a year in prison, in the face of growing public pressure Cassim was released in January 2014 after serving 9 months of his sentence.

 Jim Carrey NRA Song for Brady Campaign: Cold Dead Hand

-In March 2013, Funny Or Die created the video, "Cold Dead Hand" starring Jim Carrey as both a country singer and former NRA president, Charles Heston.
+In March 2013, Funny Or Die created the video, "Cold Dead Hand" starring Jim Carrey as both a country singer and former NRA president, Charlton Heston.

-In the video, Carrey is joined by singers portraying Mahatma Gandhi, Abraham Lincoln, and John Lennon, all of whom were assassinated by gunmen, as they perform on "Hee Haw", the 1970s CBS variety show.
+In the video, Carrey is joined by singers portraying Mahatma Gandhi, Abraham Lincoln, and John Lennon, all of whom were assassinated by gunmen, as they perform on Hee Haw, the 1970s CBS variety show.